learn-co-students/hs-flatiron-swag-store-3-after-school-advanced-000/README.md

 ## Bonus Challenges
 + Add an inventory page that displays the count for each item.
 + Set up a User model (with attributes for name and email) and a sign up page.
++ Set up a form that lists all the items and allows users to chose how many of each item they would like to order.
+Hint: There is a `type="number"` attribute for form inputs.
+Google it!
+  * When the form is submitted, the items' inventory (count) should decrease and a new entry should be created in a Purchases table.
+More on that below!
 + Set up a Purchase model that will track user's purchases.
-This table will have two columns - user_id and item_id.
+  * This table will have two columns - user_id and item_id.
 Tables like this are called join tables because they connect (or join) objects from other models/tables.
   * You'll also need to set up new ActiveRecord relationships for each model.
-The Purchase model belongs to users and items.
-The User and Item models both have many purchases (this may seem a little strange but just roll with it).
+The Purchase model `belongs_to` users and items.
+The User and Item models both `has_many` purchases.
+This may seem a little strange but just roll with it.
-  * Set up a form that lists all the items and allows users to chose how many of each item they would like to order.
-Hint: There is a `type="number"` attribute for form inputs.
-Google it!
-  * When the form is submitted, set up your controller to add a new entry in the Purchases table and decrease each items' count.
-  * If you've set up your `has_many` and `belongs_to` relationships properly you should also be able to get a list of everything a user has purchased from the store with `@user.purchases`.
+  * If you set up your `has_many` and `belongs_to` relationships properly you'll be able to get a list of everything a user has purchased from the store with something like `@user.purchases`.
-  * Welcome to the world of eCommerce!
++ Welcome to the wonderful world of eCommerce!